bosp

 Richard Brautigan (1935-1984) was the author of many novels, stories and poems.

 Charles Bukowski (1920-1994) was a legendary Los Angeles poet.
-He passed away in 1994.

 Neeli Cherkovski is a longtime contributor to the West Coast literary scene.
 Emerging from the Los Angeles underground of the Sixties, Cherkovski, now in mid-career, has surfaced as an applauded poet, critic and literary biographer.
-He has written nine books of poetry, including Elegy for Bob Kaufman, and Animal; two acclaimed biographies, Bukowski: A Life and Ferlinghetti: A Biography; his book, Whitman's Wild Children (a collection of critical memoirs), has become an underground classic.
+He has written nine books of poetry, including Manila Poems, Elegy for Bob Kaufman, and Animal; two acclaimed biographies, Bukowski: A Life and Ferlinghetti: A Biography; his book, Whitman's Wild Children (a collection of critical memoirs), has become an underground classic.
 In the late 1960s Cherkovski co-edited the poetry anthology Laugh Literary and Man the Humping Guns with Charles Bukowski.

 Dave Church (1947-2008) Lived in Providence, Rhode Island where he drove a cab.
 He has published eight chapbooks of poetry.
 He passed away on Thanksgiving Day, 2008.